 “Excuses comprise the root of much of our self-destructive behavior,” says Ashley Fern, writer for Elite Daily.
 They’re an avoidance tactic and something we conjure up to explain away our limitations.
 They prevent us from achieving greatness and keep us from reaching for our dreams.

 Splitting your priorities into a single major focus and several minor focuses make it far less difficult to put out excuses.
 Whenever a conflict arises where I would normally offer an excuse, I can simply think back to my priorities.
-When priorities are clear, it’s hard to justify departing from them.

 If you really want to make things happen in your life, you need to start playing offense instead of defense.
 After identifying your priorities, you need to also identify: